apache/gravitino/docs/index.md

   manage Apache Iceberg data.
 * [Iceberg REST catalog service](./iceberg-rest-service.md): a
   complete guide to use Gravitino as an Apache Iceberg REST catalog service.
-* [Hive catalog](./apache-hive-catalog.md): a complete guide to using Gravitino manage Apache Hive data.
+* [Hive catalog](./apache-hive-catalog.md): a complete guide to using Gravitino to manage Apache Hive data.
-* [MySQL catalog](./jdbc-mysql-catalog.md): a complete guide to using Gravitino manage MySQL data.
+* [MySQL catalog](./jdbc-mysql-catalog.md): a complete guide to using Gravitino to manage MySQL data.
-* [PostgreSQL catalog](./jdbc-postgresql-catalog.md): a complete guide to using Gravitino manage PostgreSQL data.
+* [PostgreSQL catalog](./jdbc-postgresql-catalog.md): a complete guide to using Gravitino to manage PostgreSQL data.

 ### Trino connector